Sagarv812/WinteROS_2025/Week 2/week2.md

 }
 ```

-We added 2 new functions in `explore.cpp` so let's add them in `explore.h` (located in include folder)
+We added 2 new functions in `explore.cpp` so let's add them in `explore.h` (located in include folder):

 ```cpp
   geometry_msgs::msg::Pose initial_pose_;